tomas-fryza/vhdl-course/Labs/04-adder/README.md

 # Lab 4: Binary adder

 The purpose of this laboratory exercise is to design an adder.
 It is a type of digital circuit that performs the operation of additions of two numbers.
+We will use slide switches on the CPLD expansion board as inputs and 7-segment display on the Coolrunner-II board as output device.

 #### Contents